What Causes Pericardial Mesothelioma?

 Additionally, some patients with the disease may also undergo a condition called pericardial effusion.
 This is when a buildup of fluid surrounds the heart, causing chest pain and breathing difficulties.

 Veterans who were diagnosed with mesothelioma may be eligible for VA compensation.
 To find out if you qualify, speak with a patient advocate today.

 Diagnosing Pericardial Mesothelioma

 Since pericardial mesothelioma symptoms are similar to other heart conditions such as heart disease and cardiac inflammation, it’s a very difficult disease to diagnose.
-Patients must undergo a series of biopsies, imaging and blood tests in order to get an accurate diagnosis.
+Patients must undergo a series of biopsies, imaging scans, and blood tests in order to get an accurate diagnosis.

 Generally, the doctor will first perform imaging tests, such as X-rays and CT scans.
 This will aid them in detecting any tumors or excess fluids around the heart.
 Blood tests may come after in order to ensure that the disease is mesothelioma versus another heart condition with similar symptoms.